FuloxDev/Production-Monitoring-Stack---Grafana-Prometheus-Loki-Alertmanager/README.md

 # 🔍 Production Monitoring Stack

-Production-grade, security-hardened monitoring and observability stack for cryptocurrency exchange infrastructure.
-Provides comprehensive monitoring, alerting, and log aggregation for microservices, Kafka clusters, and Node.js applications.
+Production-grade, security-hardened monitoring and observability stack for microservice infrastructure.
+Provides comprehensive monitoring, alerting, and log aggregation for microservices, Kafka clusters, and any language supported applications (here using Node.js application).

 ## 📋 Table of Contents